Sunday, December 4, 2022

 There were even more tracks recorded that I didn't use, but that's because they were cover tunes and I wanted this album to be made up of all originals.

-When it came time to create a cover for the album, I chose some random photos that reflected some of the song titles - some more obvious than others -- that looks similar to the cover for Achtung Baby.
-And for a title to the album, I again took inspiration from Achtung Baby.
+When it came time to create the album's cover, I chose some random photos that reflected some of the song titles—some more obvious than others—and looked similar to the cover for Achtung Baby.
+I again took inspiration from Achtung Baby for the album's title.
 "Achtung" is German for "danger."
 "Bersantai" is Indonesian for "relax."

 All tracks can be found on the "Super Deluxe" and "Uber Deluxe" versions of Achtung Baby.